jpranays/Snapshots/README.md

 ## Description

-**A Simple TypeScript MERN Application that lets users Create,Manage Snapshots of Beautiful,Unforgettable Memories.**
+**A TypeScript MERN Application that lets users Create,Manage Snapshots of Beautiful,Unforgettable Memories.**

 # 🛠 Tools Used 🔧